- the software licence cost

 Please contact us at TVision for a no-obligation discussion about what you want to achieve from your Dynamics NAV implemention project

 Microsoft Dynamics NAV – Cost of the SoftwareThe Known Knowns There are two ways of paying for software, on-premise or in the cloud.
-On-premise, or a hosted solution, means the client buys the rights to use the software in perpetuity and installs it on their own server, wherever that may be located.
-The alternative is subscription based licensing which has gained in popularity in recent years as the cloud has developed and become more robust.
+On-premise, or a hosted solution, means the client pays a monthly subscription and installs it on their own server, wherever that may be located.
+The alternative is subscription based cloud licensing.
 Historically, the majority of ERP implementations have been on-premise.
 The advantage of on-premise is the control of both security and performance.
 Some of this is undoubtedly emotional and as people feel more confident in consuming technology on a rental basis we expect the demand for subscription based implementations to grow.
-Whilst TVision offers both on-premise and subscription implementations of Dynamics nav, This article looks at the costs involved in implementing an on-premise, perpetual Licence deployment of NAV 2017.

 The Starter PackThe starter pack contains core functionality addressing business processes for accounts and distribution.
 It also includes three full user licences.
 This means a small company may only ever need the starter pack, enabling Microsoft to boast that companies can get up and running for less than £3,400!

 Limited UserA limited user is a concurrent licence that can read all of the system but can only write to a limited area.
 Again, the individual actual user is restricted through the permissions associated with their log in.
-Limited users cost £402 per user CAL.
 The Known Unknowns

 - Jet Reports, an Excel plug-in that interrogates NAV data from Excel